wpilibsuite/allwpilib/design-docs/opmodes.md

 - Robot programs are structured to have a top-level Robot class (e.g. motors/sensors/subsystems); this is also where robot-wide initialization is performed (in the class constructor or static initializer block).

-- Users can also override the `IterativeRobotBase` functions (such as `AutonomousInit`, `TeleopPeriodic`, etc) to provide behavior that occurs during all opmodes of that type.
+- The Robot class has access to comprehensive lifecycle methods that are called at different stages of robot operation, providing behavior that occurs across all opmodes.

 - OpModes are usually registered via annotation of classes.
 These annotations may specify a name (or default to the class name), group name (for grouping of routines in the selection list), description, and optional display colors.
 Annotations are used to specify whether the class is a teleop, auto, or test opmode.